philip-h/utgclassroom/source/class1/index.md

 date: 2019-09-13 16:23:44
 ---

+## May 2, 2020

+Hey guys!
+Here is what all of you were tasked to do this week on our Clash Royale game.
+- Diyan: Continue up to page 30.
+Remember that *game.bridge1.x* and the like do not exist in your code.
+You need real numbers!
+- Kaushik: Once you finish page 30, move on to assigning teams.
+Note that instead of using team names of "player" and "enemy", use "robot" and "dino"
+- Krish and Ansh: Finish collision detection!
+- Sanjay: Fix those typos.
+Be patient with yourself and try to really think about what you need the code to do!

+That everything for this week!
+I'll catch you gyus on Saturday!

 ## April 25, 2020

 Hey guys!
 So today we continued on with our Clash Royale game.
 Here is what you were tasked to do: